eclipse-embed-cdt/org.eclipse.epp.packages/RELEASING.md

 ```
 - [ ] Run the [Promote a Build](https://ci.eclipse.org/packaging/job/promote-a-build/) CI job to prepare build artifacts and copy them to download.eclipse.org
     - [ ] Run the build once in `DRY_RUN` mode to ensure that the output is correct before it is copied to download.eclipse.org.
+- [ ] Send email to epp-dev to request package maintainers test it.
 - [ ] **TO BE AUTOMATED**
     - [ ] **On M1-RC1 release day** approximately 9:30am :
         - [ ] copy the composite\*RC1.jar files over the composite\*.jar files in https://download.eclipse.org/technology/epp/packages/2020-03/